 - Present to classmates to get feedback & give feedback to at least 3 of your colleagues by posting comments on their blogs.
 Remember to highlight what you think is GOOD about their game, but also give constructive feedback on how their game can be improved?

 Part 4: Create a Digital Form of Your Narrative Game and Playtest It

-Create your game using something like Google Slides or Google Forms, including at least 10 scenarios and their consequences.
+Create your game using something like Google Slides (instructions here) or Google Forms (instructions here), including at least 10 scenarios and their consequences.
 If working in pairs, aim for 20 scenarios.

 Write a blogpost describing your game, linking to a playable version of your game, and inviting others to give feedback on the first draft.

 Part 5: Final draft

 Write a blogpost describing your final game, linking to it and explaining